 As expected for a cigar with broadleaf in its name, the Powstanie Broadleaf Corona Gorda sports a dark, rich brown wrapper that has some subtle mottling that requires a closer look to reveal.
 In terms of oiliness, it is spotty, with some spots showing and offering some oiliness, while other spots are drier to the touch and less shiny to the eyes.
 The cigar is rolled firmly but with just enough give to avoid being called hard and a bit softer than what I have come to expect from the Nica Sueño factory.
 Visually, each of the three cigars looks very good, rolled with smooth seam lines and capped very cleanly, leaving any visual notes to come from the wrappers.
 The foot has an aroma that varies from sample to sample, with the complete list of things I pick up, including beef jerky, touches of a sweet citrus glaze at times, a bit of black pepper and dry earth.
 The cold draw is quite smooth, neither loose nor tight, just very smooth.
 Flavors are a bit less defined here, with some dry wood that reminds me of the wood used for chopsticks and then some very light and thin creaminess before whatever flavor sensation quickly falls off my taste buds.

 While the first couple of puffs of the Powstanie Broadleaf Corona Gorda are pretty mellow with some earthy terroir, fence wood and some pepper through the nose, it’s the second batch where the broadleaf flavors start to emerge, with a bit of dry, chalky earth, and a mix of white and black pepper helping give the profile some vibrance.
 On retrohales, there is an earthy, hearty pepper that packs a bit of punch and a distinctive component of the experience, and definitely one I look to incorporate as much as possible.
 Creaminess comes into the flavor in the first inch to add another component, yet doing so seems to pull the flavor in a different direction than the flavor.
 That strain is most noticeable in cigars where the earth and pepper have an expression that reminds me of hearty roasted foods along with just a touch of heat.
 The smoke is plentiful in the early going, though in two of the cigars, it has a thin body that seems at odds with the quantity.
 The final puffs of the first section deliver a bit more terroir and black pepper, nudging the flavor toward being medium-plus, while body is medium and strength is medium-minus.
 Construction is very good, particularly in terms of smoke volume and the smoothness of the draw.
-The ash can be delicate,
+The ash can be delicate, and the burn lines aren’t always even, but neither are concerning.

 The second third of the Powstanie Broadleaf Corona Gorda shows more of the terroir in the blend, and in one cigar has me thinking of volcanic soil, even though I don’t see anything in the blend details from Nicaragua’s Ometepe island.
 The other two cigars show more of what I think of broadleaf flavors, slightly metallic and chalky with a decently heavy earthy base.
 Pepper continues to drive the retrohales, while creaminess has steadily faded away from the profile, further revealing more of whatever the base flavors are, creating a more textured, slightly rougher texture in the mouth.
 Some touches of creaminess begin to re-emerge around the midpoint, though it’s much like a decently creamed coffee as there’s still a good bit of earthiness in the profile, while a dry black pepper marks the finish.
 One cigar goes really off the rails in this middle section, starting with a bit of chalky earth and then giving me a taste I can’t quite place, other than that it has a lot of off-putting minerality.
 Combustion becomes an issue in the second third, as two of the cigars show a propensity to go out shortly after a puff.
 When burning, the other aspects are still good, but frustration mounts quickly amidst relights.
 Flavor sits north of medium and touches full at times, while body is medium and strength stays around medium-minus.